 Some people are saying it’s the new HIV–which is super problematic in itself–but it’s not the same thing.
 You can’t control people’s rhetoric, but you can at least try to combat it.”

 Many political activists, HIV prevention experts, epidemiologists, and queer activists have pointed out the frustrating similarities between the messaging and response surrounding HIV with that of MPX.

-- The virus was ignored by the mainstream press for years except when cases were reported in women, children or heterosexual men
+- The mainstream press ignored the virus for years except when the first cases appeared in women, children or heterosexual men

 - What was considered gay sex was demonized by the media and many people engaged in slut shaming as a way to blame those who contracted HIV